ansible-collections/ibm_zos_core/docs/source/modules/zos_stat.rst

 stat
   Dictionary containing information about the resource.

-  Attributes that don't apply to the current resource will still be present on the dictionary with null values, so as to not break automation that relies on certain fields to be available.
+  Attributes that do not apply to the current resource are still present in the dictionary as empty values, so that automation relying on certain fields remains functional.
   | **returned**: success
   | **type**: dict

   name
     Name of the resource queried.

-    For Generation Data Sets (GDSs), this will be the absolute name.
+    For Generation Data Sets (GDSs), this is the absolute name.

     | **returned**: success
     | **type**: str